 - Gain admittance to free or reduced rate CLE courses

 Law students and paralegals can also volunteer with our programs.
 Students may volunteer at any of our three outreach clinics or may serve as interns at the Baton Rouge Bar office.
-The Pro Bono Project is an approved internship site for the LSU Paralegal Program.
-The Pro Bono Project is an approved site for fellows participating in the Southern University Law Center Chancellor's Public Service Initiative Stipend program and the LSU Public Interest Law Society Fellowship program.
+The Pro Bono Project is an approved internship site for the LSU Paralegal Program, the Southern University Law Center Chancellor's Public Service Initiative Stipend program and the LSU Public Interest Law Society Fellowship program.
 Contact Robin Kay to find out how you can help.

 The Pro Bono Project is funded by grants from the Louisiana Bar Foundation Interest on Lawyers Trust Accounts (IOLTA) program, Southeast Louisiana Legal Services, Family, District and City Court Filing Fees, the Baton Rouge Bar Foundation and by donations.